Lorne Scots (Peel, Dufferin and Halton Regiment): Postwar

 Since the Second World War, the regiment has been well represented at all military functions and in 1955 had the largest attendance at summer camp of any infantry regiment in Canada.
-In autumn of 1963, the regiment was presented with its Colours by the Lieutenant-Governor of Ontario, The Honourable W. Earl Rowe, in a ceremony at Caledon.
+In autumn of 1963, the regiment was presented with its Colours by the Lieutenant-Governor of Ontario, William Earl Rowe, in a ceremony at Caledon.
 This was followed by an upsurge of interest and prowess in marksmanship in the unit which immediately began to dominate competition shooting at all levels from local to national.
 This domination has continued to the present time with the unit being represented at various world Championships, Olympics, Pan-American Games and the Bisley Competition in England.

 In the 1960s, the Lancashire Fusiliers, the allied regiment in England since 9 May 1929, suffered amalgamation and in the process bestowed its revered primrose hackle on the Lorne Scots for custodianship.
 It is now worn proudly on the headdress of all Lorne Scots infantry personnel.
 With the coming of the 1970s, the role of the Militia expanded, resulting in some Lorne Scots members serving in Germany.

-The regiment's first-ever colonel-in-chief, Field Marshal The Duke of Kent, visited the regiment in 1979 and 1983 and presented the unit with a new regimental and Queen's colour on 14 September 1991 in Brampton on the occasion of the regiment's 125th birthday.
+The regiment's first-ever colonel-in-chief, Field Marshal Prince Edward, Duke of Kent visited the regiment in 1979 and 1983 and presented the unit with a new regimental and Queen's colour on 14 September 1991 in Brampton on the occasion of the regiment's 125th birthday.